 One off fees on completion of your sale – You will be asked to pay a “Sale Pack Fee” when you come to sell and both the Landlord and Management Company (where applicable) will charge a separate fee for their respective packs.
 Again, we have seen this range from £50 to £500 for each company depending on their individual requirements.
 This is required so that the enquiries which the buyers’ solicitors will raise, can be answered.

 Sometimes, particularly with retirement properties, there will also be “Exit Fees” whereby a percentage of the sale price is paid to the Landlord by the seller on completion and these provisions will be contained within the Lease.

 Our team has extensive experience in delivering high quality work in all property transactions.
 The team has particular expertise in dealing with sales, purchases, remortgages and transfers of equity.

-We have seven fee earners (Solicitors and Legal Executives) and three Assistants within the team who may work on your matter.
-All Fee Earners and Assistants are supervised by Michael Wright, Solicitor and Head of Residential Conveyancing.
-In turn, any work undertaken by Mr Wright is supervised by Jane Wilson, Solicitor and Senior Partner.
+We have nine fee earners (Solicitors, Legal Executives and Trainees) and six Assistants within the team who may work on your matter.
+All Fee Earners and Assistants are supervised by Claire Hilton, as Head of Residential Conveyancing alongside her Deputy, Lucy Woods.
+In turn, any work undertaken by Mrs Hilton is supervised by Lucy Woods.